openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 : Section [Claims](#claims) of this document

 Claim Name:
-: `msisdn`
+: `age_is_at_most`

 Claim Description:
-: End-User’s mobile phone numer formated according to ITU-T recommendation [@!E.164], e.g. “+1999550123”

-Change Controller:
-: eKYC and Identity Assurance Working Group - openid-specs-ekyc-ida@lists.openid.net

-Specification Document(s):
-: Section [Claims](#claims) of this document

-Claim Name:
-: `at_most_age`

-Claim Description:
-: the value is a JSON number as a non-negative integer that indicates a minimaximum age that the subject is.
+: the value is a JSON number as a non-negative integer that indicates a maximum age that the subject is.

 Change Controller: